-While I asked about getting a taxi or an Uber, the staff basically told me that they had become refractory to the plague of their streets.
+When I asked about getting a taxi or an Uber, the staff basically told me that they had become refractory to the plague of their streets.
 Admitting it was sad, they had no plan or desire to change things.
 They did advise a different route back but warned me to avoid an even worse area where drugs ruled the neighborhood.

-I returned on Market Street which was a bit more upscale and was parallel to Mission Street by one block.
+I returned to Market Street which was a bit more upscale and was parallel to Mission Street by one block.
 The desolate ones there had something the people on the other street didn’t have as much.
 They had dogs.
 Lots of dogs and there was a love between the homeless and the dogs obvious to me.